 You have a solid incident response plan.
 You are confident that you have included all possible known scenarios for a cyber attack.
 You feel prepared.
 But have you tested your Cybersecurity incident response plan?
 Or – if you have tested it, how long has it been since you tested the incident response plan?

-One of way of verifying the strength of an incident response plan is to engage in what are called table top exercises or conference room pilots.
+One way of verifying the strength of an incident response plan is to engage in what is called tabletop exercises or conference room pilots.
 A simulation of an attack is done by gathering IT teams, line of business managers, and other stakeholders to test situations where if a cyber incident happens, how will each party react and what will they do to address the issue?
 Roles and responsibilities need to be defined along with clear communication channels.
 Such tests may also include simulating specific types of attacks and then walking through the process of responding to these attacks.
-Testing an incident response plan also provides a company of a fairly accurate idea of the time they would need to respond to an attack, how long it would take for them to bring all systems up in case they went down, and how long it would take for them to react, rectify and notify.
+Testing an incident response plan also provides a company with a fairly accurate idea of the time they would need to respond to an attack, how long it would take for them to bring all systems up in case they went down, and how long it would take for them to react, rectify and notify.

 In our role at 24By7Security, we often come in not only at the planning stage for an incident response plan but also in the invocation of the plan after the occurrence of an incident.
 We have seen our incident response plans activated due to various incidents such as stolen and lost devices, private information sent out by email by an employee, or an internal disruption of data or access rights by disgruntled employees.
 The devil is in the detail - the procedures outlined in any incident response plan should be detailed enough and flexible enough to accommodate different incidents or attacks causing the loss being addressed.